IsaiahTshabalala/common-functions/README.md

         numGames: 10
     }
 ];
-// Using objCompare to sort fields where there
+// Using objCompare to sort fields where there are mixed sort directions.
+// Sort by score descending, then by numGames ascending.
 teams.sort((team1, team2) => {
     return commonFunctions.objCompare(
                                         team1, team2,